Add your promotional text...

 And when I learned why, I had to know more.

 That's how this whole thing got started about 15 years ago.
 Back then, it was an old fashioned blog on Blogger.
 Remember old Blogger?
-Yeah, me neither.
-In fact, when I forgot my log-in credentials, all that content just died.
+Well, when I forgot my log-in credentials, all that content just died.
 I had lots of good stuff, too.
 Beyond Babe Ruth, there were stories on Pope's Cafeteria and Mickey Carroll, St. Louis' resident Wizard of Oz Munchkin, among others.

 This website is simply a gathering place for the long videos and also a spot where I can add bonus content.